+ESC 101 Cr.4

 Focus on Geography: A Capstone Course

 A seminar-style course designed to prepare students for graduate school and/or a career in geography/earth science.
 This course will cover the basic concepts of interviewing, graduate school application, oral presentation of a topic, and the writing of professional abstracts.
 The development of the field will be studied by the reading and discussion of landmark articles in geography and earth science.
 Students are expected to actively participate in the assessment of their major.
 Prerequisite: senior standing.
+(Cross-listed with ESC/GEO; may only earn credit in one department.)
 Pass/Fail grading.
 Offered Fall.

 ESC/GEO 422/522 Cr.3